CodingMagpie/my-English-learning-roadmap-Grammar-and-increasing-vocabulary/README.md

 ### Set goals:
 #### Short-term:
 - make learning process more **fun** and **exiting**, so I dont _use much will power to learn new things_.
 - pick up a few sourses of information and just focus on them

-- 1st milestone.
+  - study grammar with chosen course and practise, because it`s a just mess in my head right now.
+  - increase amount of words I know, and that I use.
+  - milestone to accomplish.
 Spend 300 hours on learning english, to become a "dungeon master".
-- study grammar, because it`s a just mess in my head right now.
-- increase amount of words I know, and that I use.

 #### Long-term:
 - make english as my 3rd "native" language and use it 70% of time